UCC music lecturer wins €2 million global hip hop study grant

-He says, “What all this music has in common is deeply local pride that is nonetheless open and collaborative.
-As such, this global research will have as much to do with Knocknaheeny as Compton, examining hip hop from New York to Cork, Cape Town to Manila.”
+“What all this music has in common is deeply local pride that is nonetheless open and collaborative.
+As such, this global research will have as much to do with Knocknaheeny as Compton, examining hip hop from New York to Cork, Cape Town to Manila," he said.

 He points to the words of Afro-Irish, Limerick-based Rusangano Family in their track, Lights On:

 "Thought I had to be American, thought I had to be English, everything else but Irish